 Verse 2 gives us Paul’s occasion for writing chapter 2.
-The Greek shows that this is a purpose clause–”that you not be shaken in mind.”
-It is Paul’s purpose that the Thessalonians not be shaken in mind or troubled about going through the Tribulation.
+The Greek shows this is a purpose clause–” that you not be shaken in mind.”
+Paul’s purpose is that the Thessalonians not be shaken in mind or troubled about going through the Tribulation.

 not to be soon shaken in mind

 The teaching that the Thessalonians were currently in the presence of the Day of the Lord shook the Thessalonians to the core.
 It destabilized their hope of the Rapture.
 The Day of Christ (Rapture) would keep them from the Day of the Lord [the Tribulation] because the Lord will translate them to Heaven before the Tribulation begins.

 The Thessalonians were like ships in a calm harbor when, suddenly, violent waves crashed on them.
 False teaching can shake our minds as a violent wind shakes a ship tossed with great waves at sea.
 The word “shaken” can mean to render insecure, stir up, agitate, unsettle, cause to waver.
 Some teaching can disquite us that it undermines our sense of security, composure, and happiness (Acts 2:25; Hebrews 12:27).

 The Thessalonians developed security in the future by 1 Thessalonians, but they lost their settled conviction about the return of Christ before the Day of the Lord due to fakers who changed Paul’s teaching.
 They wavered about their position, and this created deep distress.
 They needed stability in prophetic truth.